SteveImmanuel/OEM-Few-Shot-Learnable-Prompt/readme.md

 ```

 ## Dataset
 Download the dataset from https://zenodo.org/records/10828417.
+Alternatively, you can download the our pre-configured dataset from [here](https://github.com/SteveImmanuel/OEM-Few-Shot-Learnable-Prompt/releases/download/1.0.0/OEM.zip) and you can skip the following steps.

 ### Training Set (Base Classes)
 Extract the `trainset.zip` and configure the directory as follows: